Abd al-Rahman Ali al-Hajji: Early life and education

 Abd al-Rahman Ali al-Hajji was born in 1935 in Baghdad, Iraq.
 He pursued his higher education in history at the prestigious University of Madrid (now Complutense University of Madrid), where he specialized in Islamic and Andalusian history.
 His doctoral thesis explored the political and scientific achievements of Muslim rulers in medieval Spain.

 Academic career

 Al-Hajji served as a professor of Islamic history in various universities across the Middle East, including Baghdad University and University of Kuwait.
 He authored several influential books and papers on the historical significance of Al-Andalus, emphasizing the era's intellectual and scientific advancements.
 His writings have been translated into multiple languages and are widely referenced by scholars in both the Arab and Western academic communities.

 Contributions to Andalusian Studies

-Abd al-Rahman Ali al-Hajji is best known for his detailed studies on the history of Islamic Spain.
+Al-Hajji is best known for his detailed studies on the history of Islamic Spain.
 His work highlighted the coexistence of Muslims, Christians, and Jews during this period, as well as the significant cultural and scientific contributions of Muslim scholars.
 Among his notable publications are: